World Test Championship (WTC) Points Table 2023-2025

 After a thrilling three-wicket victory over New Zealand in the second Test at Hagley Oval, Christchurch, Australia have risen to the second spot.
 The match witnessed stellar performances from Mitchell Marsh (80 off 102) and Alex Carey (98* off 123) who guided their team to chase down 281 in the fourth innings with their massive 140-run stand after Australia were reduced to 80/5.

 New Zealand are slated for challenging away tours against Sri Lanka and India later this year, followed by a crucial series against England at home in November-December.
 Meanwhile, Australia's remaining fixtures include the Border-Gavaskar Trophy against India in late 2024, followed by a two-Test excursion to Sri Lanka in January 2025.
-In contrast, Ben Stokes-led England are languishing on the second-last spot with just three wins from nine matches having a points percentage of 19.44.
-Their problems have been compounded by the loss of 19 points due to slow over-rate violations.
+In contrast, Ben Stokes-led England are languishing on the last spot with just three wins from ten matches, having a points percentage of 17.50.
+Their problems have been compounded by the loss of 21 points due to slow over-rate violations.

 Under the reign of head coach Brendon McCullum and captain Stokes, England have brought the excitement back into the longest format with their Bazball style of play.
 However, the results on paper haven't been highly positive for their side.
-Sri Lanka, meanwhile, sits at the foot of the table with two defeats in as many games.
+Sri Lanka, meanwhile, registered their first win of the ongoing cycle and moved to sixth place with 12 points and PCT of 33.33.
+The Lankan Lions raised their position courtesy of a dominating win against Bangladesh by 328 runs in the Sylhet Test.

 World Test Championship (WTC) Points Table (2023-2025)